-With law firms and private practices doing their best to streamline their operations, more paralegals are in demand because their salary costs less than taking on another partner.
-Plus, paralegals can serve multiple roles of a legal assistant and secretary.
+With immigration law firms and other private practices doing their best to streamline their operations, more paralegals are in demand because their salary costs less than taking on more partners.
+Plus, paralegals can handle multiple duties usually performed by legal assistants and secretaries.

 Why More Law Firms are Hiring Paralegals

-Simply stated, attorney’s rates are higher.
+Simply stated, attorney rates are higher.
 This will result in a satisfied client who will more likely return for legal services.

 Some boutique law firms are starting to offer paralegals more substantial salaries to prevent Big Law from keeping all the top talent.
 The BLS reported a median annual salary of $50,410 for paralegals in 2017.
-If you obtain your Bachelor of Arts in Legal Studies degree from Florida National University, a program that you can fully complete online -and with financial assistance– you can apply to work in the state court system, for example.
-If hired, you will earn a minimum of $43,193.52 per year and a maximum $92,211.20.
-Government salaries are pegged to a rather rigid system that tries to guarantee equity and predictability in salaries.
+If you obtain your Bachelor of Arts in Legal Studies degree from Florida National University, a program that you can fully complete online and with financial assistance, you can apply to work in the state court system, for example.
+If hired, you will earn a minimum of $43,193.52 per year and a maximum of $92,211.20.
+Government salaries are pegged to a system that tries to guarantee equity and predictability in salaries.

 At private law firms in Miami, you can earn more than the national median salary, but if you plan on moving to another state, you could earn considerably more.
 For more information about the paralegal profession in Florida, contact one of our admissions counselors.

-Law firms aren’t the only employers looking for paralegals.
+Law firms and government agencies aren’t the only employers looking for paralegals in 2019.
 Corporations with an in-house legal team are also discovering the cost benefits and versatility of hiring more paralegals than practicing lawyers.
 Unfortunately, so are the attorneys.
 As a result, many of them go on to open their own private practices and in turn, hire more paralegals to keep their expenses lean.

 A trend towards improving the efficiency of legal services is another reason paralegals are expected to be in high demand over the next few years.
 The scope of duties undertaken by paralegals has been considerably extended in the 21st century; it is not unusual for legal assistants to